MediaComem/comem-webserv/README.md

 **Quality of the implementation**

 * You must follow REST best practices
+* Your asynchronous code must be correct
 * Your Express routes must handle asynchronous operation errors
+* You must avoid excessive code duplication (e.g. using Express middleware)
-* Your API must validate user input (e.g. using Mongoose validations)
+* Your API must have basic validations on user input (e.g. using Mongoose validations)
 * *Bonus*: your API must validate the existence of linked resources (e.g. when creating an issue linked to a user)

 **Bonuses**